SensorsINI/v2e/README.md

 ### GUI interface
 A GUI based on Gooey is automatically started if Gooey is installed.
 (Gooey uses wxPython which can be hard to install on linux systems; see above.)
 To disable the GUI, you can use the --ignore-gooey option.
 Gooey preloads its GUI with the command line options you provide.
 You can then run v2e multiple times from the same GUI.

+For a sample of conversion using the gooey GUI, see https://youtu.be/THJqRC_q2kY

 ![v2e_gooey](media/v2e_Gooey.png)